Sufficient knowledge of Immunology is required (comparable to the Immunology course in the BSc Biomedical Sciences Leiden).

 Students will be introduced into different aspects by lectures given by experts in the field followed by self-study assignments, which will be discussed in workgroups by team-based learning.
 Students will be trained in critical reading of recently published research papers and will practice in oral presentations and participation in discussions.
 Students will attend patient demonstrations, visit the outpatient clinic as well as the diagnostic laboratory of the department of Hematology.
 Students will write a newspaper article, present a scientific paper, present a patient case from the visit outpatient clinic and write a brief report on the experiments performed in the diagnostic laboratory.
 The course will be finished with a written exam consisting of a number of insight questions on working mechanisms of allogeneic stem cell transplantation and immunotherapy.

 Students will be introduced into the following aspects of allogeneic hematopoietic stem cell transplantation and immunotherapy:

 Normal hematopoiesis, leukemia and other hematological malignancies and their treatment modalities.

-Transplantation of an immune system from a healthy donor into a patient (allo-immunity); the desired anti-tumor effect and undesired complications known as graft versus host disease.
+Transplantation of a patient with an immune system from a healthy donor (allo-immunity); the desired anti-tumor effect and undesired complications known as graft versus host disease.

 Use and manipulation of donor T lymphocytes to treat leukemia and other hematological malignancies in transplanted patients.